Absolute Quality Control Through A Direct Supply Chain

 Keys to the long-life of your new timing belt components after timing belt replacement.
 Make your new parts last!
-You can expect your new BLAU OFFICIAL O.E.™ components to last the specified 75,000 mile interval if the following important steps were taken:
+You can expect your new BLAU OFFICIAL O.E.™ components to last the specified 90,000 mile - 100,000 mile interval if the following important steps were taken:

 1) Timing belt service was performed using the same timing belt and timing belt tensioner that are supplied to VAG, which are engineered to meet factory interval requirements.

-2) Timing belt service was performed by an experienced competent ASE certified VW mechanic who is familiar with your specific 2.0L 8 valve engine.
+2) Timing belt service was performed by an experienced competent ASE certified VW mechanic who is familiar with your specific engine 1.9 TDI ALH engine.